-While it’s still a desert, the stunning dunes Sahara is famous for are missing in Zagora.
-The three-day one is going to Merzouga which on the other hand is one of the best places in the world to explore the beauty of the legendary desert.
+While it’s still a desert, the stunning dunes Sahara is famous for are hard to be find in Zagora.
+The three-day one is going to Merzouga also known as one of the best places to explore the beauty of the legendary desert.

 That’s all from me, Now you know all the things not to do in Marrakech.

 If you haven’t planned your trip there yet, find out how I plan my trips!